 The circulatory system is comprised of the heart and lungs, which feeds the body oxygen, and removes waste products from the cells.
-Arteries pump freshly oxygenated blood from the lungs outward, and the veins return blood to the heart using a low-pressure system called venous return system, which uses muscular movement or gravity to move the blood along.
+Arteries pump freshly oxygenated blood from the lungs outward.
+The veins return blood to the heart using a low-pressure system called the venous return system, which uses muscular movement or gravity to move the blood along.

 The lymphatic system is the body's drainage system and protects the body from germs, viruses, bacteria, and fungi.
 This system is a network of vessels known as lymph nodes that filter unused proteins, waste materials, and excess fluids from the body dumping the remains back into the circulatory system where they are removed from the body.

 This system works the same way as blood returning to your heart via the venous return system.
-Because the lymphatic system is a closed pressure system it has one-way valves that keep lymph moving towards the heart, when one goes upside down, the entire lymphatic system is stimulated, thus strengthening your immune system.
+Because the lymphatic system is a closed pressure system, it has one-way valves that keep lymph moving towards the heart.
+When one goes upside down, the entire lymphatic system is stimulated, thus strengthening your immune system.

-Shoulder Stand "Sarvangasana" positively affects the thyroid, parathyroid glands, and lymph glands that are located in the neck region.
-While doing shoulder stand, there is a firm chin lock, which increases blood supply to these glands that secrete hormones for the proper functioning of the body and brain.
-Doing shoulder stand cools and neutralizes the body, sedating the nervous system, and develops more of the feminine qualities of patience and emotional stability.
+Shoulder Stand "Sarvangasana" positively affects the thyroid, parathyroid glands, and lymph glands located in the neck region.
+While doing shoulder stand, there is a firm chin lock, which increases blood supply to these glands that secrete hormones for the body and brain's proper functioning.
+Doing shoulder stand cools and neutralizes the body, sedating the nervous system and develops more feminine qualities of patience and emotional stability.

 The gravitational pull of going upside down also affects the abdominal organs relieving constipation, urinary and uterine disorders.